policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

-- A Step 2 Grievance is submitted to the Employee Relations unit within Human Resources.
+- A Step 2 Grievance is submitted to the Employee Relations Office within Human Resources.
 If the 1st line supervisor responded to the employee’s grievance but the employee is not satisfied with the response, the employee must submit a written statement describing what he or she is not satisfied with in the response from the 1st line supervisor.

-- The Employee Relations unit shall forward the employee’s grievance to the employee’s second line supervisor, together with a copy of the employee’s original grievance, the response, if any, from the employee’s 1st line supervisor, and the employee’s Step 2 written statement, if any.
+- The Employee Relations Office shall forward the employee’s grievance to the employee’s second line supervisor, together with a copy of the employee’s original grievance, the response, if any, from the employee’s 1st line supervisor, and the employee’s Step 2 written statement, if any.

-- If the employee’s 2nd line supervisor does not respond to the employee’s grievance or request for re-consideration within five work days or if the employee is not satisfied with the 2nd line supervisor’s response, the employee may file a Step 3 Grievance (as provided below) within five work days of the non-response or dissatisfaction with the response to the Step 2 Grievance.
+- If the employee’s 2nd line supervisor does not respond to the employee’s grievance or request for re-consideration within five workdays or if the employee is not satisfied with the 2nd line supervisor’s response, the employee may file a Step 3 Grievance (as provided below) within five workdays of the non-response or dissatisfaction with the response to the Step 2 Grievance.

 - The failure of the 2nd line supervisor to respond to the grievance within the specified time frame shall constitute a presumption going forward that the employee’s grievance is reasonable and that the employee’s request for remediation is an appropriate response to the grievance, subject to the ratification or revision of the proposed remedy by the employee’s department head or director.